Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

 ### v3.3.16 - February, 16 2021
-* Fixed “task.json” as the task editor gives wrong assistance.
+* Fixed incorrect tooltip help messages for task parameters in task editor UI [#447](https://github.com/Azure/AppConfiguration/issues/447)
-* Added error message when certificate based-authentication is used, as its not supported.
+* Updated error message when certificate based authentication is used to indicate that it is not supported.

 ### v3.2.16 - December, 10 2020
 * Updated the readme